 He had won top prizes in international choreography competitions, including the Premio Roma Danza International Choreography Competition, and became widely known in the dance world for breathtaking works inspired by the street life and folk religion that was part of his upbringing in the oldest commercial district of Taipei.

 CHENG’s works exude a humble beauty rooted in Asian culture.
 His 13 Tongues (2016), incorporating folk steps, religious rites, and Taoist chanting into a contemporary expression, has received raving reviews from France, Germany, and China.
 French media credited it as “a triumph...appealing to the eyes.”
 Full Moon (2017), commissioned by Sydney Dance Company, has been acclaimed in Paris and Sydney.
-Set to the music specially arranged by Sigur Rós and hailed as a work of “fierce beauty,” Lunar Halo (2019) brought the house down in its premiere season and garnered invitations from worldwide.
-Sounding Light (2020) reflects on the relationship between human and nature, being praised as a “beautifully crafted work, bearing repeated viewings.”
+Set to music specially arranged by Sigur Rós and hailed as a work of “fierce beauty,” Lunar Halo (2019) brought the house down in its premiere season and garnered invitations from worldwide.
+Sounding Light (2020) reflects on the relationship between humans and nature, being praised as a “beautifully crafted work, bearing repeated viewings.”
+Visually stunning, Send In A Cloud (2022) displays in shifting colors a panorama of dancers’ life journeys.

 CHENG has been a fixture of Routledge’s respected annual survey of dance practitioners, Fifty Contemporary Choreographers (2020), alongside the likes of William Forsythe, Akram Khan, Hofesh Shechter, and leaders in the form.